Investment guide

 $190,001+45% + 2%$4,700$9,400

-• Cash-negative: rent received is less than cash expenses (interest + rates + insurance + management + repairs).
+Cash-negative: rent received is less than cash expenses (interest + rates + insurance + management + repairs).
 You're out of pocket every month.

-• Tax-negative: total deductions (cash expenses + depreciation) exceed rent.
+Tax-negative: total deductions (cash expenses + depreciation) exceed rent.
 You report a loss on your tax return.

-An older property in a high-interest-rate environment is usually cash-negative by a wide margin, with only modest depreciation.
-The tax refund might offset 30–40% of the cash loss, leaving you genuinely out of pocket.
+A newer property with high depreciation ($8k-$12k per year) can be tax-negative but cash-positive — you get a tax refund AND a cash-positive rental.
+An older property in a high-interest-rate environment is usually cash-negative by a wide margin, with the tax refund offsetting only 30–40% of the cash loss.

-Worked Example: $800k Brisbane Property
+Worked example: $800k Brisbane property

-Consider a professional earning $150,000 (marginal rate 39% including Medicare) who buys an $800,000 investment property in Brisbane.
-Rent is $600/week with 50 weeks rented annually.
-Loan of $640,000 at 6.2% interest-only.
+Professional earning $150,000 (marginal rate 39% including Medicare), $800,000 investment property, $600/week rent, $640,000 loan at 6.2% interest-only.

 ItemAmount